Quick and Easy Brown Buttered Carrots and Peas Recipe

 And let’s talk about the health benefits.
 While both are nutritious on their own, when combined, they complement each other.
 While both provide plenty of fiber, the peas add protein.
 While carrots bring most of the Vitamin A to the party, peas bring the Vitamin C. And together they provide a good dose of both B and K vitamins.

-So how do you make peas and carrots taste good?
+How to make peas and carrots taste good

 I know you are thinking that I just spoke about how healthy they are and now I’m going to just douse them in butter.
 But I have a secret.